AstarNetwork/astar-docs/docs/builder-guides/from- zero-to-ink-hero/dex/Pair/burn.md

 We will implement [burn](https://github.com/Uniswap/v2-core/blob/ee547b17853e71ed4e0101ccfd52e70d5acded58/contracts/UniswapV2Pair.sol#L134) function of Pair contract.
 In *./logics/traits/pair.rs* add the **burn** function to Pair trait as well as internal child function **_safe_transfer**.
-Also add the function to emit burn event that will have to be implemented in the contract.
+Also add the function to emit burn event that will have to be implemented in the contract:

 ```rust
 pub trait Pair {